 - METRO transfers or day passes shall not be applied towards the purchase of any MST fare media.

-- MST will accept a free valid METRO transfer as payment for passengers who board lines 27, 28 and 29 at the Watsonville Transit Center.
+- MST will accept a free valid METRO transfer as payment for passengers who board lines 28 and 29 at the Watsonville Transit Center.
+MST will not accept transfers issued from the SCMTD AMTRAK Thruway Hwy 17 bus.

 - MST will accept the METRO senior/disabled discount photo ID for travel on any MST route along with the appropriate discount fare.